healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 Noise Level: 70.3 dB

-During boiling, the Mueller’s noise level peaked at 70.3 dB while reaching a rolling simmer, which was lower than the [CDC](https://www.cdc.gov/nceh/hearing_loss/what_noises_cause_hearing_loss.html#:~:text=The%20U.S.%20Environmental%20Protection%20Agency,prevent%20noise%2Dinduced%20hearing%20loss.)\-recommended 80 dB.
+We also run a sound meter when testing the boiling times of kettles.
+The Mueller’s noise level peaked at 70.3 dB while reaching a rolling simmer.
+This is well below the [CDC](https://www.cdc.gov/nceh/hearing_loss/what_noises_cause_hearing_loss.html#:~:text=The%20U.S.%20Environmental%20Protection%20Agency,prevent%20noise%2Dinduced%20hearing%20loss.)’s 80dB which is a safe level for up to 2 hours of noise exposure.
 This result was very good but not the best we’ve recorded, so we gave it a 9/10.

 ### Keep Warm